Amulyad4/Python-Full-Stack-Project/README.md

 - A supabase account
 - Git (push, cloning)

-## 1. clone or doenload the project
+## 1. clone or download the project

 ### option 1 : clone with git
 git clone <repository-url>